Kurento/kurento/source/mastering/kurento_development.rst

        <version>latest-version-SNAPSHOT</version>
    </dependency>

 Kurento JavaScript Client
 =========================

 JavaScript is special because in some cases there is no need to build anything.
 JavaScript is a scripting language that can execute directly from sources.
-But in some cases, the code have to be "processed" to be used from client applications.
+But in some cases, the code has to be "processed" to be used by client applications.

 Node.js development
 ~~~~~~~~~~~~~~~~~~~